UKHO/docs/software-engineering-policies/CloudDevelopment/CloudDevelopmentPolicy.md

 ### Georedundancy

 Where possible, data should be georedundant.
-Some cloud services have this available out-of-the-box, such as Azure Storage Accounts, and others require setting up multiple resources and designating a primary and secondary
+Some cloud services have this available out-of-the-box, such as Azure Storage Accounts, and others require setting up multiple resources and designating a primary and secondary.

 ### Data Sovereignty (UK datacentres only)

 :thinking:

+todo:
+- [ ] Speak to DPA about data sovereignty and UKHO perspective

+> [!NOTE]
+> Customer data in B2C is held in Europe.

 ### Recommended / supported database solutions

-WIP
-- Support encypt at rest and transit
+The UKHO have a DBA team dedicated to SQL.
+Therefore, SQL managed instances are preferred.

+UKHO SQL managed instances are georedundant and are the preferred database solution.
+Document databases should only be considered on a case-by-case basis.

+No matter which database solution is chosen the data MUST be encrypted in transit and at rest.

 ## Users
 ### User Management (Internal and External)

-WIP
-- use federated accounts over local accounts in each tenant.
-- use access packages where appropriate
-- External users should have a sponsor from the internal and external domains.
+Third-party vendors' access to UKHO directories should be invited using their third-party email address using [B2B collaboration](https://learn.microsoft.com/en-us/entra/external-id/what-is-b2b).

+> [!IMPORTANT]
+> Avoid creating local accounts where possible.
+These accounts tend to be forgotten about and exist long beyond the required duration.

+Each B2B user should have a defined [sponsor](https://learn.microsoft.com/en-us/entra/external-id/b2b-sponsors).
+Sponsors will typically be the lead engineer(s) of the team the third-party vendor is working with.

+Internal and External (guest/B2B) users should only be given access to resources using [Entitlement Management Access Packages](https://learn.microsoft.com/en-us/entra/id-governance/entitlement-management-overview).
+Access packages are required once a month by Lead Engineers in each team.

+Q. Do guest users have external access package approvers as well as internal?

 ### Entra ID accounts over SAS / access keys / username/password connection strings